jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Most people run Jamulus on a 3rd party/cloud host as a "headless" Server (no video display or keyboard) on **hardware without audio** running Linux.
 You can also run a Server in a [**desktop environment**](#servers-on-the-desktop).

+---

+**Note** The following steps will result in you running an "Unregistered" server.
+For more information on server types, [see below](#server-modes).

+---

 To run a headless server on Linux, the following steps assume you are familiar with the command line and Debian/Ubuntu or similar distribution that uses systemd.

 If you want to run a Server on a **Raspberry Pi** (or a different armhf/arm64 debian-based device), you will need to download the [latest armhf .deb file]({{ site.download_root_link }}{{ site.download_file_names.deb-headless-armhf }}) or [latest arm64 .deb file]({{ site.download_root_link }}{{ site.download_file_names.deb-headless-arm64 }}) depending on your CPU - not the default `amd64` ones for use on Intel/AMD machines.